Towing and auto insurance – a good investment or not? Our credit counseling advice is to get it.

 “Okay, I’m here.
 Fix it.”
 Two hours later I am on my way. $150 for the tow, $279 for the repair.
 And an expensive lesson in taking valuable advice.

-If you drive an old car, in my opinion it is very much worth it to have tow insurance, whether AAA or some other equivalent vendor (check and compare service and price levels.)
+If you drive an old car, in my opinion it is very much worth it to have towing and auto insurance, whether AAA or some other equivalent vendor (check and compare service and price levels.)
+It will help prevent credit card debt.

 My premium for the year would have been $67.00. ($15 first time enrollment, $52 annually) And on this one instance it would have saved me $83 over the cost of the tow alone.
 And they would tow me 20 miles for free – which was enough to get it home, where I could find a buddy to fix it for me or take the time to figure it out, instead of being forced to pay the local garage the full rate.